Bright Blessings Fellow Companions,

 My interest in the secular applications of mindfulness/meditation stems from my long-standing personal meditation practice.
 This is mainly informed by the somatic practices of Tibetan Buddhism and Zen which have greatly enriched and expanded my teaching.
 I regularly attend meditation retreats as well as professional workshops as part of my continuing development and practice path.
 I am very interested in the impact of meditation on our capacity to self regulate and the relationship between trauma and somatic awareness.

 I have trained in Mindfulness Based Approaches with the University of Bangor’s Centre for Mindfulness Research and Practice (Teacher Training Level 1) and with the University of Exeter (Teacher Training Level 2 – Mindfulness Based Stress Reduction and Mindfulness Based Cognitive Therapy).
-I fully adhere to the UK Network for Mindfulness-Based Teachers Good practice guidelines for teaching mindfulness-based courses and I continue to develop my teaching skills through a supervised pathway with University of Exeter.
+I fully adhere to the UK Network for Mindfulness-Based Teachers Good practice guidelines for teaching mindfulness-based courses.

-I have led 8-week mindfulness courses, introductory courses and drop in groups in the community and in the workplace.
+I have led 8-week mindfulness and self compassion courses, introductory workshops and drop in groups in the community and in the workplace.

-My professional background is in social work and I have worked in statutory children’s services.
-I continue to be registered as a qualified social worker with the Health and Care Professions Council in England.
-I have also worked in other positions within public services.
+My professional background is in Social Work and I have worked in statutory children’s services and strategic positions within public services.
+I continue to be registered as a qualified Social Worker with the Social Work England.

 I believe in our human richness and our resourcefulness to nourish ourselves and truly connect with each other and our planet.